Washington Is Sick And The American People Know It

 When I left Capitol Hill after working there for three and a half years, there was one four-letter word that stood out in my mind, and it still does today: “S-I-C-K.” I vowed that neither of my kids would ever work there.
 I had seen raving narcissists and demagogues who were not nice people—and equaled or surpassed those in Hollywood where I had grown up.

-I saw senators and congressman chasing and bedding female staffers between the ages of about 22-26, and wrecking their lives in the process.
+I saw senators and congressmen chasing and bedding female staffers between the ages of about 22-26, and wrecking their lives in the process.
 When the women reached about 28, they were considered “over the hill,” and a new batch of fresh young faces would replace them.
 I saw attractive young female staffers flock to the politicians like groupies are attracted to rock stars and other celebrities.
 I saw lobbyists providing women for sex to important committee chairmen.

 I saw power trips that were way out of proportion to the actual power wielded.
 I saw senators and members of Congress pontificate on empty chamber floors, and pass legislation that often did not help anyone, but merely “congested” and “polluted” government for both the regulators and public alike.
 Laws were put on the books almost ceremoniously to display motion and activity, even if they were truly bad laws that made little or no good sense—and none were ever taken off the books.
 Programs were still being funded even though they had outlived their usefulness years if not decades before.